 There is no perfect “how-to” on where you should put your keywords in the content on your website, having said that, there are some well-recognized methods that seem to be more successful than others.
 While there is no ideal process, most experts would agree that on a per page basis, the following would serve as a good start in terms of where and when to use your selected keywords.

 - In the Title Tag if possible

 - Once in the H1 Header

 - At least three times in the body copy.
-More as long as it does not affect readability.
+Do not stuff in keywords everywhere or more than makes sense for the audience as it will affect readability.
 Remember: you’re writing for you human customers as well as search engine spiders!

 - In the page URL if possible

 - In the attribute of an Image if you have one on your page.
 Image metadata is important for SEO as without it the search engines will have no idea what the pictures you display are of.

 Note that with the increasing prevalence of Artificial Intelligence (AI) as a core technology of Search Engines, simply writing well structured grammatically correct and informative content is the most important step, but even today we do find that adding structure and using the guidelines published by Google do help sites rank sooner and higher than those without the extra structure.

 What to do once you’ve implemented your keyword strategy.